ColinTr/ClassificationForRegression/README.md

     The mandatory parameters are :
     * dataset_folder : The folder where the k-fold datasets are stored
+    * classifier : The classifier model to use (Choices : RandomForest, LogisticRegression, XGBoost, GaussianNB, Khiops) **Any classifier of sklearn with model.predict_proba() are also supported.** In that case, use full module name (ex : sklearn.naive_bayes.GaussianNB)

     The optional parameters are :
     * output_path : The folder where the results will be saved (will be generated if not defined)
-    * classifier : The classifier model to use (Choices : RandomForest, LogisticRegression, XGBoost, GaussianNB, Khiops)
     * class_cols : The indexes of the classes columns
     * n_jobs : The number of cores to use
     * log_lvl : Change the log display level (Choices : debug, info, warning)